wilsonmar/python-aws/README.md

 0.000042 GB disk space consumed during run.
 SUMMARY: Ended while attempting loop 0 in 0:00:00.092067 seconds.
 ```
-The <tt>-Z</tt> in dates signify that the date is set to UTC/GMT time zone so that all servers would issue  timestamps that would not have potential errors from going back and forth Daylight Savings Summertime.
+<tt>Z</tt> in dates signify that the date is set to UTC/GMT time zone so that all servers would issue  timestamps that would not have potential errors from going back and forth Daylight Savings Summertime.

 <hr />